hiloki/bdash/CONTRIBUTING.md

 ## Git Commit Messages

-Note: This **Git Commit Messages** was taken from by [atom/atom/CONTRIBUTING.md](https://github.com/atom/atom/blob/master/CONTRIBUTING.md) because it is amazing.
-Thanks to atom project.

 * Use the present tense ("Add feature" not "Added feature")
 * Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
 * Limit the first line to 72 characters or less